 Now go up and repeat the process for the other leg.
-Aside from improving balance and stability, this exercise can help better posture, strengthening the hamstrings, glutes, and ankle.
+Aside from improving balance and stability, this exercise can help better posture and strengthen the hamstrings, glutes, and ankles.

 Carry your dumbbells in both hands and raise your hands, keeping the dumbbells next to your shoulder and palms facing each other.
-With your legs shoulder-width apart, stand straight and have your torso upright.
+Then, with your legs shoulder-width apart, stand straight and have your torso upright.

 Go down until your thighs are parallel to the ground.
-While pressing the dumbbells on your shoulder, move back into a standing position.
+Then, while pressing the dumbbells on your shoulder, move back into a standing position.
 This exercise targets your quadriceps and glutes and improves coordination and balance.